 First, the data is anonymized.
 PiinPoint ensures the data is de-identified, where the observations have only a device ID, disconnected to any individual user.
 There is no information collected regarding the individual, contrary to popular assumption that the insights include information on the individual’s usage on the phone, what apps they have, or their contact information.

 Second, the data is aggregated for display or understanding in PiinPoint products and services, so there is no way you can look at one individual - even a de-identified one - and their unique activity.
 Data is aggregated to either a Dissemination Area (DA) or a road segment.
-For geofencing purposes, there must be a minimum of 15 people within the geofenced area to be visualized.

 3. "One Piece of the Puzzle"